- Prof Daniel Carey

 - Martha Shaughnessy

 Founded in 2019, the Centre for Creative Arts Research (CCAR) aims to further enhance NUI Galway’s mission to develop and support interdisciplinary research activity across the spectrum of humanities, culture, and social studies.
-Situated within the University’s Moore Institute, the Centre will be a focus for interdisciplinary research, public engagement and policy impact.
-Researchers within the Centre will devise cultural legacy research opportunities across the university and further develop culture-led research partnerships and funding bids at a national and international level.
-NUI Galway has prolific European research networks and there is significant potential to expand this reach.
-Under the umbrella of the Centre, we will reach out to European cultural partners to advance shared networks for research into cultural and creative industries policy and practice.
+Situated within the University’s Moore Institute, the Centre fosters interdisciplinary research, public engagement, and policy impact in the arts.
+Researchers within the Centre develop culture-led research projects, partnerships, and funding bids at a national and international levels.

-Staff within CCAR are working in partnership with The Audience Agency and Galway 2020 to deliver the Monitoring and Evaluation for Galway2020, with a range of research projects developing bespoke case studies on such areas as:
+Staff within CCAR have worked in partnership with The Audience Agency and Galway 2020 to deliver the Monitoring and Evaluation activities, and also carry out work in such areas as:

 - social media analysis,